giuliamml/data-journal.github.io/pages/webrtc-part-2.md

 We'll use browser fingerprinting to generate a string unique to the browser and then add a random string plus a timestamp.
 This technique still doesn't guarantee an unique id but it greatly reduces the probability of two peers connecting with the same id, because there would have to be two peer connections, comming from the same browser, in less than a microsecond, to have duplicated ids.

-For fingerprinting, we'll use the lib[Fingerprint2](https://github.com/Valve/fingerprintjs2) by Valentin Vasilyev.
+For fingerprinting, we'll use the lib [Fingerprint2](https://github.com/Valve/fingerprintjs2) by Valentin Vasilyev.

 ```JavaScript